rest-for-physics/detector-analysis/README.md

-The analysis is lunched by the following command: restManager --c CONFIG_FILE --f INPUT_FILE
+The analysis is lunched by the following command:

+'''restManager --c CONFIG_FILE --f INPUT_FILE'''

 rawToSignal.rml takes as input a raw datafile; signalToTrack.rml takes as input the output of rawToSignal.rml (a root file).